tannewt/wa-law.org/bill/2021-22/sb/5383/1/README.md

         ii. **An analysis on the effectiveness of the broadband service plans required in RCW 54.16.330(10); and**

         iii. **Any recommendations to improve the provision of retail telecommunications services in unserved areas.**

+## Section 4
+> This section adds a new section to an existing chapter [42.56](/rcw/42_public_officers_and_agencies/42.56_public_records_act.md).
+Here is the [modified chapter](rcw/42_public_officers_and_agencies/42.56_public_records_act.md) for context.

+A broadband service plan submitted by a broadband service provider to the governor's statewide broadband office established in RCW 43.330.532 in accordance with the requirements under RCW 54.16.330(10) are exempt from disclosure under this chapter.